External action

 No hay anuncios

-Sources familiar with the situation abroad also cite the city of Buenos Aires as an example, where they assure that if all applications are accepted in a few years, it could become one of the cities with the largest community of Spaniards (around 800,000), also including municipalities in the State.
-In fact, Violeta Alonso notes that Argentina is one of the most saturated places and emphasizes that they are content with these procedures taking five years.
-Alonso assures that the democratic memory law has been a "success" – "the problem is not the increase in applications," she says – but rather that the administration abroad is not properly resized, because as a result, usual services cannot be provided.
-For example, processing a Spanish citizen's passport renewal abroad can take months.
-"There is an increase in the workload," states Virella, referring to all these transformations, and recalls that the administration must be able to guarantee the rights of all Spaniards, both within and outside the State.
+Sources knowledgeable about the situation abroad also cite the city of Buenos Aires as an example, where they assure that if all applications are eventually accepted in a few years, it could become one of the cities with the largest community of Spaniards (around 800,000), including municipalities in the State.
+In fact, Violeta Alonso notes that Argentina is one of the most saturated places and highlights that they are content with the fact that these procedures take five years.
+Alonso assures that the democratic memory law has been a "success" –"the problem is not the increase in applications," she says–, but rather that the administration abroad is not properly resized because, as a result, usual services cannot be attended to.
+For example, the procedure to renew a Spaniard's passport abroad can take months.
+"There is an increase in the workload," states Virella, as a result of all these transformations, reminding that the administration must be able to guarantee the rights of all Spaniards, both within and outside the State.

-Violeta Alonso gives the example of the right to vote: although all Spaniards abroad can vote, participation is very low due to the difficulty of the procedures and it is also unequal among different countries.
-Even after the repeal of the requested vote.
+Violeta Alonso gives the example of the right to vote: even though all Spaniards abroad can vote, participation is very low due to the difficulty of the procedures and is also unequal among different countries.
+This is even after the repeal of the proxy vote.
 In the last general elections, she notes, only 10% voted.
-In any case, Alonso is hopeful that the Spanish government will make decisions soon.
+In any case, Alonso is confident that the Spanish government will make decisions quickly to expedite the resolution of files under the Democratic Memory Law and alleviate the lack of resources.

 Cargando